Skip to content

 )

-If neither path produces a schema, the SDK sends { type: 'object', additionalProperties: true } - permissive, unhelpful to the agent, but the call still works.
+If both paths above produce nothing, the SDK sends { type: 'object', additionalProperties: true } - permissive, unhelpful to the agent, but the call still works.
+Avoid this where you can: agents on a permissive schema sometimes JSON-encode numbers as strings (because they have no type signal), and the call then fails Zod runtime validation.

 • Use .describe() on fields.
 The text shows up in the generated JSON Schema as description, which the agent reads when deciding what to pass.